 "This is extremely serious.
 These women are developmentally disabled.
 It's awful to take advantage of anyone, but especially someone who could not defend themselves," Hecht said.

-Detectives asked the tipster to call the anonymous Crime Stoppers communication system at 800-222-8477 and provide details on the video's origins.
-Investigators said members of the public can also call the special victim bureau's hot line at (866) 247-5877.
-Information can also be provided anonymously by texting the letters TIPLA plus your tip to CRIMES (274637) or by accessing the Crime Stoppers website at www.lacrimestoppers.org.
+Detectives asked the tipster to call the anonymous Crime Stoppers communication system at 800-222-8477 and provide details on the video's origin.
+Investigators said the public can also call the special victim bureau's hot line at 866-247-5877.
+Information can also be provided anonymously by texting the letters TIPLA plus the tip to CRIMES (274637) or by accessing the Crime Stoppers website at www.lacrimestoppers.org.